-Gold Dust: 15 years MIH Watch – A Milestone and a Pacemaker of the rarest sort
+Gold Dust: The MIH Watch – A Purist’s delight, a Milestone and a Pacemaker of the rarest sort

 Every once in a while, we see a watch and we instantly know it: this is a milestone and a future classic.
 One such example is the legendary MIH Watch, created by a dream team of eminently skilled people, as a fundraiser project for the namesake watch museum in La Chaux-de-Fonds.
 A complication stripped down to its bare essentials in an intellectually very intense way like never before, a reduced design and a quite affordable price tag – this was a winner.
 The watch quickly developed into a collector’s treasure and became an instant classic.
 The last watch was sold in April 2020, an impressive 15 year product life cycle!